Trouble falling asleep? Try that five yoga poses to induce sleep

 Pranayama

 Breathing physical games are an excellent way to ease you out and help you doze off.
 Sit upright, move-legged, or lie down in your right aspect.
-Cover your proper nose with your thumb and allow the alternative fingers out, then take more than one deep breath and repeat it with the aid of protecting your left nostril next.
+Cover your proper nose with your thumb and allow the alternative fingers out, then take more than one deep breath and repeat it to protect your left nostril next.

-It’s easy to understand why John Friend highly recommends the book Yoga Body: The Origins of Modern Posture Yoga “for all sincere students of yoga.”
-Because Mark Singleton’s thesis is a well-researched expose of how modern hatha yoga, or “posture practice,” as he terms it, has changed within and after the practice left India.
-But the book is mainly about how yoga transformed in India itself in the last 150 years.
-How yoga’s main, modern proponents-T. Krishnamacharya and his students, K. Pattabhi Jois and B. K. S. Iyengar-mixed their homegrown hatha yoga practices with European gymnastics.
+It’s easy to understand why John Friend highly recommends the book Yoga Body: The Origins of Modern Posture Yoga “for all sincere yoga students.”
+Mark Singleton’s thesis is a well-researched expose of how modern hatha yoga, or “posture practice,” as he terms it, has changed within and after the practice left India.
+However, the book mainly discusses how yoga transformed India in the last 150 years.
+How yoga’s main, modern proponents-T. Krishnamacharya and his students, K. Pattabhi Jois and B. K. S., Iyengar-mixed their homegrown hatha yoga practices with European gymnastics.

 This was how many Indian yogis coped with modernity: Rather than remaining in the caves of the Himalayas, they moved to the city and embraced the oncoming European cultural trends.
 They especially embraced its more “esoteric forms of gymnastics,” including the influential Swedish techniques of Ling (1766-1839).
 Singleton uses the word yoga as a homonym to explain the main goal of his thesis.
 He emphasizes that the word yoga has multiple meanings, depending on who uses the term.